Joint cortical registration of geometry and function using semi-supervised learning: Method

 We implemented a Unet-like network based on the core architecture in VoxelMorph (\url{https://voxelmorph.net}) \cite{Balakrishnan_2019_ITMI_VoxelMorphLearning,Dalca_2019_ANIPS_LearningConditional}.
 We used a 5-layer encoder with [128, 256, 384, 512, 640] filters and a symmetric decoder followed by 2 more convolutional layers with [64, 32] filters.
 Each layer involves convolution, max-pooling/up-sampling, and LeakyReLU activation.
 The spherical parameterization leads to denser sampling grids for regions at higher latitudes.
 Thus we performed prior and distortion corrections identical to that described in \cite{Cheng_2020_N_CorticalSurface}.
 In short, weights proportionally to $\sin(\theta)$, where $\theta$ is the elevation, were used to correct the distortion. \cite{Cheng_2020_N_CorticalSurface} also found that varying the locations of the poles in the projection had little impact on the resulting registration.
 The parameterized images were standardized identically but separately for structural and functional features, where the median was subtracted for each feature image followed by a division of standard deviation.

 During training, we randomly sampled the training data into mini-batches with a batch size of 8.
 For each batch, we augmented the data by adding Gaussian random deformations with $\sigma=4$ with proper distortion correction at each spatial location.
 We also augmented the data by adding Gaussian noise with $\sigma=1$ for geometric features and $\sigma=6$ for functional features.
 We used the Adam optimizer \cite{Kingma_2014_AdamMethod} with an initial learning rate of $10^{-3}$.
 The learning rate was scheduled to decrease linearly to $10^{-4}$ within the first 500 epochs and then reduced by a factor of 0.9 if the validation loss does not decrease after every 100 epochs.
 The relative weights between functional loss and geometric loss were set to 0.7:0.3 empirically.
 We set the regularization hyperparameter $\lambda_{j}$ in Eq.~\eqref{eq:min-log-deriv-1} for the joint (large) deformation to be 0.1 and $\lambda_{g}$ and $\lambda_{f}$ for the individual (small) deformations to be 0.2.
 The atlases, as part of the network parameters, were initialized using Gaussian random noise and automatically learned during training.
 We used TensorFlow \cite{Abadi_2016_TensorFlowLargeScale} with Keras front-end \cite{Chollet_2018_ASCL_KerasPython} and the Neurite package \cite{Dalca_2018_AnatomicalPriors}, and all experiments were conducted in the Dell Workstation with dual Intel Xeon Silver 6226R CPUs and an Nvidia RTX6000 GPU.
+The source code of JOSA will be released to the public at \url{https://voxelmorph.net}.